dgyesbreghs/install_provisioning_profiles/README.md

 ## About install provisioning profiles

-Install all the provisioning profiles located in you're project.
+Install all the provisioning profiles located in your project directory.

-Just check in all the provisioning profiles needed to compile you're project, and we take care of the rest.
+Just check in all the provisioning profiles needed to compile your project, and we take care of the rest.

 You can override existing provisioning profiles by using the following options.
 ```ruby